Will Pre-Existing Conditions Affect My Police Disability Pension?

 Hiring a Disability Attorney: When and Why It’s Necessary

-- Handle Every Aspect of Your Case – A disability attorney can effectively manage every element of your case, including communications with others, so you can focus on your health.
+• Handle Every Aspect of Your Case – A disability attorney can effectively manage every element of your case, including communications with others so that you can focus on your health.

 Contact a Police Disability Pension Lawyer Now

-Struggling to get the disability pension you deserve due to a pre-existing condition?
+Is a pre-existing condition affecting your eligibility for the police disability pension you deserve?
 Don’t give up.
 Let the knowledgeable attorneys at Fusco, Brandenstein & Rada, P.C. help.
-Call 516-496-0400 to take advantage of your free case review now and explore your legal options.
+Call our team at 516-496-0400 or reach out to us online to take advantage of your free case review now and explore your legal options.